English Online Dictionary. What means under? What does under mean?

 - (medicine, colloquial) Under anesthesia, especially general anesthesia; sedated.

-- (informal) Insufficient or lacking in a particular respect.
+- (informal) Having a particular property that is low, especially so as to be insufficient or lacking in a particular respect.

 - This chicken is a bit under. (insufficiently cooked)